A Consistent ICM-based $\chi^2$ Specification Test: Abstract

 \section{Abstract}

-In spite of the omnibus property of Integrated Conditional Moment (ICM) specification tests, their use is not common in empirical practice owing to (1) the non-pivotal nature of the test and (2) the high computational cost of available bootstrap schemes in large samples.
-Moreover, the local power of ICM tests is only substantial within a finite-dimensional space usually unbeknownst to the researcher.
-Based on a class of newly developed ICM metrics called the generalized martingale difference divergence (GMDD), this paper proposes a conditional moment and specification test that is consistent, asymptotically $\chi^2$ distributed under the null, and computationally efficient.
-The test also accounts for heteroskedasticity of unknown form and can be enhanced to augment power in the direction of given alternatives.
-Besides showing significant computational gains of the proposed test, Monte Carlo simulations demonstrate their good size control and power performance comparable to bootstrap-based ICM tests.
+In spite of the omnibus property of Integrated Conditional Moment (ICM) specification tests, they are not commonly used in empirical practice owing to, e.g., the non-pivotality of the test and the high computational cost of available bootstrap schemes, especially in large samples.
+This paper proposes specification and mean independence tests based on ICM metrics.
+The proposed test exhibits consistency, asymptotic $\chi^2$-distribution under the null hypothesis, and computational efficiency.
+Moreover, it demonstrates robustness to heteroskedasticity of unknown form and can be adapted to enhance power towards specific alternatives.
+A power comparison with classical bootstrap-based ICM tests using Bahadur slopes is also provided.
+Monte Carlo simulations are conducted to showcase the excellent size control and competitive power of the proposed test.